select/learn-web-development/README.md

 ### Securing your SSH login
 Visit [the presentation](https://rawgit.com/select/learn-web-development/224e104e4a29438472965b94efd920d130dd8106/dist/advanced-secure-login.html).

-- Command line required - <br>get one for Windows
+- Command line required - get one for Windows
 - Get a cheap V-server
 - Login as root
 - Simiplify the login with an alias